sabaemrani/Parkinsons-Disease/README.md

-No commercial use is allowed from the material in this repository.
+No commercial use of the material in this repository is allowed.